 Getting to Tulum is very easy.
 And you have tons of options to choose from – you can rent a car, use local buses or ADO (shared coach).
 Taxis will be expensive than ADO of course.
 And if you think you don’t need a car for the rest of your trip, then you can save the car rental fees and just opt for an ADO.

 - Cancun Airport to Tulum is about 1.75 hours and you pay just $7 USD in an ADO bus.
 Convenient and economical.
 You will find an ADO stand at the airport.
-Taxis are also available at the airport area.
+Taxis are also available in the airport area.
 Many tourists explore Isla Mujeres and then proceed to Tulum for a day or two.

 - Tulum is about 1 hour from Playa del Carmen and about 2 hours from Cancun.